Manage Fibromyalgia at Work

 Notice when you are productive, and when your pain levels are at their lowest.

-Watch to see which tasks cause more pain, and which ones are ok.
+Watch to see which tasks cause more pain, and which ones are okay.
 There may even be a sequence of tasks, which in a different order cause less pain.

 Try taking regular short breaks, get up, move around a little, drink some water, stretch, and see how this affects your pain levels and productivity.